rcazzara/seldovia/_people/Giles_Fleming_James.md

 ---
-full_name: "Fleming James Giles"
-last_name: "Giles"
+last_name: Giles
-first_name: "Fleming James"
+first_name: Fleming James
-source_file: "Giles Family"
+birth_date: 1910-05-12
-birth_location: "May 12, 1910, Washington "
+birth_location: Washington
-death_location: " February 8, 1971, Alaska"
-cemetery_plot:
+death_date: 1971-02-08
+death_location: Alaska
+cemetery: not in cemetery
+family: Giles
 ---
-# Fleming James Giles

-**Fleming Giles married Helen Winnifred Laizure, born Ocober 21, 1908, died January 10, 1994.
-They had three children, Gordon, Peggy (Boscacci), and Carol.
+**FLEMING JAMES GILES** was born in King County, Washington on May 12, 1910.
+He married [**Helen Laizure**](./Giles_Helen_L_Laizure.md)  They had three children, Gordon, Peggy
+(Boscacci), and Carol.
 They are buried side-by-side in the Seldovia City Cemetery, Plots \#258 and \#259.**